pyDashNinja/AutoGen_MultiAgents_Blog_Writer/readme.md

 ## Usage

-1. Install the required libraries: `pip install autogen`
+1. Install the required libraries: `pip install -r requirements.txt`
 2. Run the script: `python main.py # here you will provide arguments bydefault it uses ollama, with llama3`

 ## Command Line Arguments